 Field Experiences and Student Teaching

-The location of Messiah College affords great opportunity for students to observe and teach in a wide variety of school settings.
-Within easy drive of the College are numerous suburban, rural, and urban school districts.
+The location of Messiah University affords great opportunity for students to observe and teach in a wide variety of school settings.
+Within easy drive of the University are numerous suburban, rural, and urban school districts.
 The Teacher Education Program regularly places students in as many as twenty different school districts each year and enjoys positive, collaborative relationships with these districts.

 Each teacher education student has three or more placements in public school settings during the four-year program.
 An attempt is made to have placements in varied settings.
 Every effort is made to provide the teacher education candidate with opportunities to work with students at various grade levels within the certification range of the program.